lshprung/terminal-media-launcher/docs/tml-config.md

 ## Introduction

 **config** specifies settings for Terminal Media Launcher, including preferences, groups, entries, and file locations.
-Each line of `config` is read by tml unless the line is empty or the line begins with a '#'. tml will not run if no config file exists, so you will need to know how to write one
+Each line of `config` is read by tml unless the line is empty or the line begins with a '#'. tml can automatically generate a configuration file if no such file is found.
+An automatically  generated  configuration file will create groups for Music, Pictures, and Videos, and add entries to each group from the respective directory in the user's home directory.
+It is highly recommended that the user edit the configuration file manually.

 ## Table of Contents